J.D. Peck

 • Reserves and margin after closing

-If you were told “the system won’t allow it,” that usually means the lender won’t manually underwrite or won’t interpret the file beyond their overlay.
+If you were told “the system won’t allow it,” that often means the lender will not manually underwrite or will not interpret the file beyond their overlay.
 That is not the same thing as VA eligibility.
+Get a direct read on what’s actually blocking you.

 Back to top